Do employees have the right to a lunch break? | Moorepay

 Pregnant employees, young workers and work that puts health and safety at risk

 In the case of a pregnant employee the employer should carry out a “risk assessment”.
 This should determine if a change to existing breaks is required.
 In the case of young employees, they are usually required to work less hours per day before they are entitled to rest breaks and usually entitled to more days off per week.
-Where the work is laborious the employer may consider giving employees more time to ensure they health and safety are not at risk.
+Where the work is laborious, the employer may consider giving employees more time to ensure their health and safety are not at risk.

 Exceptions to the rules